-I ask “What does God want me to know today”
+I ask “What would God want me to do.”

 Let me give you some context for all this.

 Today, I made a quick, unplanned stop to my local beauty supply store.

 I didn’t really need anything urgent.
 I simply thought I just might be in the mood to shampoo my hair later in the day, so I picked up some styling mousse.

 Truthfully, it was one of the few times I didn’t have my 10 year-old tagging along with me and I felt a little mommy freedom.

 You moms know how we relish those kid-free moments when they happen.